-- Certain states will start charging taxes on top of Amazon seller fees and fulfillment costs, though which ones is currently unknown.
+- Certain states will start taxing Amazon seller fees, though which ones is currently unknown.

 - Amazon states that they are not increasing seller fees.